danjperron/PicoAudioPWM/README.md

 # PicoAudioPWM
-PWM audio on pico with 8KHz stereo wave file
+PWM audio on pico with 8KHz up to 22KHz stereo wave file

     example of audio output using PWM and DMA right now it  works only with wave file at